francielizanon/agios/README.md

 ### Adding requests

 Requests are to be added to the library through the agios_add_request function.
-The arguments are: a string representing the file being accessed by the request, its type (either RT_READ or RT_WRITE), starting offset in bytes, length in bytes, identifier and queue_id.
+The arguments are: a string representing the file being accessed by the request, its type (either RT_READ or RT_WRITE), starting offset in bytes, length in bytes, identifier, queue_id, and a callback function.
 Identifier is a 64-bit integer that uniquely represents that request for the user, and is what is given as argument in the callbacks to process requests.
 See the previous section about initialization for a discussion on queue_id.
+The callback here is optional, and NULL may be given.
+In that case, the callback given to agios_init will be used.
+If both are provided, the request-specific callback will be preferred.
+The users must ensure at least one of the callbacks is correctly provided to AGIOS.

 This function is thread-safe and can be called by concurrent threads without problems (although the parallelism may be limited by some internal locks).